SoftengPoliTo/generate-ci/README.md

 [![dependency status][status badge]][status]

-This tool generates either new projects for some build systems or configuration files for some Continuous Integration with the use of templates.
+This tool generates either new projects for some build systems or configuration files for some Continuous Integration systems with the use of templates.

-Templates define the layout for a project and allow developers to insert data at runtime.
+The templates define the layout of a project while its data are inserted at runtime.

-Each template contains all files necessary to build a project with a build system, in addition to Continuous Integration and Docker files used to run tests and implement further checks.
+Each template contains all necessary files to build a project through a build system, in addition to Continuous Integration and Docker files to run tests and create safe containers.

 ## Supported build systems